vitiral/wake/design/api.md

   - `allHash`: contains a hash of all individual files, inputs and outputs, as well as a hash of all members.
 Used when validating module integrity and transfering modules over a network.

+Special files:
+- `getPkg.json`: only exists when executing a `getPkg` call.
+Contains the json manifest of the `getJson` call.

 ### [[.processing]]
 A processing folder exists in an (unspecified) location determined by